Ugrasena: History

 Samba, the son of Krishna and great-grand son of Ugrasena, had insulted several sages by disguising himself as a pregnant woman and asked the sages to ascertain the baby's gender.
 The sages cursed him to deliver an iron rod, which was to cause the annihilation of his entire clan.
 The Yadavas reported these tidings to Ugrasena, who had the rod turned into powder, and thrown into the sea.
 He also prohibited liquor in his kingdom.
 Sometime, after this incident he died and attained heaven.
 He, along with Bhurishravas, Shalya, Uttara and his brother Shankha, Vasudeva, Bhuri, Kamsa, joined the company of devas in heaven.

+Jain tradition holds that the Neminatha's marriage was arranged with Rajulakumari or Rajimati or Rajamati, daughter of Ugrasena.
+He is believed to have heard animal cries as they were being slaughtered for the marriage feast.
+Taken over by sorrow and distress at the sight, he is believed to have given up the desire of getting married, and to have become a monk and gone to Mount Girnar.
+His bride-to-be Rajulakumari is believed to have followed him, becoming a nun and his brother Rahanemi became a monk, joining his ascetic order.

 Personality

-In contrast to his son Kamsa, Ugrasena is described to be a conscientious and capable ruler, and a great devotee of Vishnu.
+In contrast to his son Kamsa, Ugrasena is described as a conscientious and capable ruler, and a great devotee of Vishnu.
 The Vishnu Purana states that the city of Mathura was "well presided over by Ugrasena, and abounded in a happy population both of men and women".